Palijo unveils GDA’s election manifesto

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Qaumi Awami Tehreek (QAT) head Ayaz Latif Palijo has presented the election manifesto of Grand Democratic Alliance (GDA).
+KARACHI: Qaumi Awami Tehreek (QAT) chief Ayaz Latif Palijo has presented the election manifesto of the Grand Democratic Alliance (GDA).

 The GDA leader said that Pakistaniat would be promoted to counter ethnic politics and sectarianism.

-Disabled people would be given 5 percent quota in jobs, he said, adding that monorail would be run in Karachi.

-KARACHI: Qaumi Awami Tehreek (QAT) head Ayaz Latif Palijo has presented the election manifesto of Grand Democratic Alliance (GDA).
+KARACHI: Qaumi Awami Tehreek (QAT) chief Ayaz Latif Palijo has presented the election manifesto of the Grand Democratic Alliance (GDA).

 The GDA leader said that Pakistaniat would be promoted to counter ethnic politics and sectarianism.